27 Best Fishing Spots San Antonio TX 2025: Lakes & Parks

 13. Converse North Park City Lake – Business Ct

-The Converse North Park City Lake is a perfect picnic spot.
-The lake is suitable for recreational fishing, and playgrounds surround it.
-A baseball, football, basketball area, a walking trail, and restrooms exist.
+Converse North Park City Lake is a perfect picnic spot.
+It is suitable for recreational fishing, and playgrounds surround it.
+A baseball, football, and basketball area, a walking trail, and restrooms exist.
 The park also has two pavilions available for rent.

 Largemouth, Bluegills, and Catfish are the common catches from the lake.